Crystal-Bell/CORE-GOVERNANCE-/README.md

+​"Provenance Statement: This system is a humanitarian resource designed to reduce environmental friction.
+While the protocols are open for use, the provenance of this architecture is rooted in the work of Crystal Amber Charlton.
+This system is intended to be distributed freely to communities in need.
+Any commercial entity attempting to gate-keep, license, or charge for the implementation of these protocols in a way that limits public access is contrary to the intended function of this system."..

 SEO:
  "proof of process" "decentralized infrastructure," "emergency resource coordination," & "adaptive architecture""logistics management," "autonomous resource routing," & "disaster response framework"
 ...